camwestwood/xapi/generic/view.md

 ### Actor
 Common entity identifier:  [ActorA](../common_structures.md#actora)

-The actor entity describes the individual that is viewing a vle resource.
+The actor entity describes the individual that is viewing a resource.

 #### Entity properties: